MehmetAliKOCAL/ClemtaCaseStudy/README.md

 yarn dev
 ```

-## Production
+### Production

-Build the application for production:
+To Build the project for testing or hosting, use the code below.

 ```bash
 # npm